-- Ensuring clarify of vision and strategic direction - · Holding the Headteacher to account for the performance of pupils and staff - Ensuring financial probity
+- · Ensuring clarify of vision and strategic direction - · Holding the Headteacher to account for the performance of pupils and staff - · Ensuring financial probity

-Joydens Wood Infant School hold six meetings a year which all governors are invited to.
+Joydens Wood Infant School normally hold six meetings a year which all governors are invited to.
 Three are classified as Full Governing Body meetings and three as sub-committee meetings.
+Due to the move to NEST, only 3 Full Governing Body meetings were held in the period ending 28 February 2023.